Heiko-Zelt/ldapsync/README.md

 In general you should regularily, automatically backup your data.
 But maybe before running this programm, you should manually create an additional backup.
 Even I testet this software, I cannot garantee it is free of bugs.
-If you configure it wrong, LDAP data may be deleted.
+If you configure it wrong, LDAP data may accidentally be deleted.

 ## Algorithm